ajtran303/blog_app/README.md

-# TDD Blog App
+# TDD Python Flask Blog App

-Test-driven development of a blog app with pytest and pydantic
+Test-driven development of a Python Flask blog app with pytest and pydantic